 Obligation to Purchase and Sell.

-Boeing will issue Orders for the Products listed in Attachment 1 in support of Boeing’s Production Requirements.
-Any Boeing Entity may, but is not obligated to, issue Orders to Seller for all or a portion of its other requirements for Products, including Spare Parts.
+Boeing will issue Orders for Products to fulfill no less than the percentage of Boeing’s Production Requirements, specified in Table 1.1 of Attachment 1 of this BSCA.
+Any Boeing Entity may issue Orders to Seller for Products, including Spare Parts.

 Each Order will be subject to and incorporate the terms and conditions of this BSCA.
-Seller will sell to Boeing Entities all Products identified in an Order and will ship such Products at the scheduled rate of delivery determined by the applicable Boeing Entity.
+Seller will sell to Boeing Entities all Products identified in an Order and will ship Products at the scheduled rate of delivery determined by the applicable Boeing Entity.
 Notwithstanding the foregoing, Boeing will not be obligated to issue any Orders for any given Product if:

 any Customer specifies an alternate product;